komaldongare207/Retail-Inventory-Management-Dashboard/README.md

 # Retail-Inventory-Management-Dashboard
-Interactive Retail Inventory Management Dashboard built using Power BI to analyze sales, profit, inventory, store performance, regional performance, sales trends, and promotion impact.
+This project presents a Retail Inventory Management Dashboard developed using Power BI to analyze sales, profit, inventory, store performance, regional performance, and promotional impact.
+The dashboard provides interactive insights into key business metrics and helps identify sales trends, profitable regions, store-wise performance, and inventory status for better retail decision-making.